Poole Harbour: Urbanisation and development

 Due to the ever-increasing popularity of pleasure boating in the United Kingdom, the harbour has seen a rapid increase in the private ownership of pleasure vessels over the past decade, most of which are housed in private marinas around the harbour.
 Due to this increase, Poole has seen a rise in the number of maritime-oriented businesses.

 With the popularity of watersports such as water skiing, wakeboarding, windsurfing and kitesurfing, Poole Harbour Commissioners have designated areas within the harbour almost exclusively for sport participation – virtually unrestricted from most regular harbour rules.
 Poole is also fortunate in that wind conditions are variable; wind conditions can be calm for sports such as wakeboarding, and a short while later strong for sports such as windsurfing.
 Most of these sports benefit from the harbour's generally flat water conditions.
 As a result, local watersport businesses operate around the harbour.

 Poole Tourism has developed and signed a number of trails and circular walks, collectively called the Poole Harbour Trails, as well as the Poole Heritage Cycle Route for cyclists.

 A freight-only branch runs from Hamworthy railway station to Poole Docks.
-However the line is fenced off at the Poole Docks level crossing with a run-round loop provided at Hamworthy Park.
-The line is currently (2017) served by a weekly stone train.
+However, the line is fenced off at the Poole Docks level crossing with a run-round loop provided at Hamworthy Park.
+In 2017, it was served by a weekly stone train.
+As of 2024, this has stopped and the line abandoned.